Cody Willis: Storylines

-Cody was the youngest child born to Doug and Pam Willis.
+Cody is the youngest child born to Doug and Pam Willis.
 Cody is a sister to Adam, Brad and Gaby.
 Cody falls for Todd Landers, who is her classmate at Erinsborough High.
-When Todd's girlfriend, Melissa Jarrett (Jade Amenta) goes away to America, Cody decides to make a play for Todd.
+When Todd's girlfriend, Melissa Jarrett (Jade Amenta), goes away to America, Cody decides to make a play for Todd.
 Cody tries to seduce Todd, but he remains committed to Melissa.
 Todd later kisses Cody, but he stays with Melissa.
 Cody then began dating Josh Anderson (Jeremy Angerson).
 Melissa and Josh begin to spend more time together studying and they fall for each other.
 Todd then breaks up with Melissa for Cody.

 Cody's parents move into Ramsay Street and Todd tells Cody that he is being sent back to Adelaide.
 Cody begs Todd to stay, but he is forced to leave.
 However, Todd does not get on the bus to Adelaide and Cody hides him in her room.
-Pam finds Todd, but his uncle, Jim Robinson (Alan Dale) allows him to stay with him.
+Pam finds Todd, but his uncle Jim Robinson (Alan Dale) allows him to stay with him.
 Pam finds condoms in Cody's bag and fears she is having sex with Todd.
 The condoms had been given to all of the students at the school during a sex education class.
 Cody is forbidden from seeing Todd and they decide to run away.
 Cody catches a bad fever and is forced to return home.

 The Willises go away to a guest house in the bush for a weekend and Cody goes missing just as a bush fire breaks out.
 She is presumed dead, after the valley where she had gone to collect water is gutted by the fire.
 Cody turns up the next day suffering from smoke inhalation and carrying a cat she rescued.
 Dorothy Burke (Maggie Dence) puts Cody forward for a scholarship in America.
 Cody does not want to leave Todd, but they decide to split up.
 The later decide to have a long-distance relationship.
 While she is away, Cody writes a letter to Todd telling him that their relationship is over.
 Cody later marries Drew Grover.
 When she realises that Drew does not love her, Cody returns to Erinsborough.